Cranker by The Electronic Knights

 executables from disk on old, unexpanded Amigas.

-You can choose from three different decrunchers: plain/standard,
+You can choose from different executable headers: plain/standard,

-with text progress display, and with graphical progress display.
+minimal, with text progress or graphical progress display.

 All source codes are included, including cruncher, executable and